 How to Upholster a Chair Using PU Foam Sheets

-Polyurethane foam sheets first came into existence in 1937 when Dr. Otto Bayer (head of research at IG Farben), discovered the polyadditon for the synthesis of polyurethanes out of poly-isocyanate and polyol.
+Polyurethane foam (PU Foam) first came into existence in 1937 when Dr. Otto Bayer (head of research at IG Farben), discovered the polyaddition for the synthesis of polyurethanes out of polyisocyanate and polyol.
 Woah!
-That’s more polys than a truck full of parrots.
+That’s more polys than a truck full of parrots…

-Is the science of polyurethane foam sheets making about as much sense to you as the plot to Donnie Darko?
-Don’t fret, both are pretty confusing.
-All you need to understand about polyurethane foam sheets (or PU foam sheets for short) is that they’re great!
+Is the science of PU foam making absolutely zero sense to you right now?
+That’s completely understandable.
+All you really need to know about polyurethane foam sheets (or PU foam sheets for short) is that they’re great!

 Do you have a favourite chair that’s seen better days?
 Planning on granting said chair some much needed TLC, but don’t know where to begin?
 Read on to discover how PU foam sheets can help change it into a superior version of its former self.

-Now that you’ve picked the perfect foam, you’ll need a couple more bits.
+Once you’ve picked the perfect foam, you’ll need a couple more bits.
 Firstly, we really recommend getting a seam ripper.
 They’re extremely cheap, easy to obtain and will make the job much easier on your hands.
-There we go again, looking out for your best interests.

 You’re also going to need some new fabric (most chairs require approximately 4.5 meters).
 Sure the old stuff looks ok, but it could be so much better.
-Why not pick a fabric that reflects your personality?
-That is unless you’re notoriously miserable.
-Other items will include a staple gun, scissors and straight pins.
+Remember to pick a fabric that not only looks good but is also hard wearing.

 Ready?
 Got everything you need?
 Then let’s begin.